Back to Search Results | New Search |

 |Use Restrictions: ||May copy for educational purposes.|

 Educators are given the option of downloading the PowerPoint presentation or viewing the online slideshow.
-The online version is broken into three separate shows, each which must be viewed separately.
-The online slide show was difficult to access/load and at the time of this review, several slides were unavailable.
-The downloadable PowerPoint presentation is easier to work with, and slides are easily added, edited or deleted.
-The content of the slides contained in both the PowerPoint and the online slideshow is identical.
+While the online slide show cannot be modified, the content of the slides contained in both the PowerPoint and the online slideshow is identical.

-Many important food safety topics are covered in this resource.
+Many food safety topics are covered in this resource.
 These include safe internal cooking temperatures, how to place a food thermometer, how long to keep leftover food items, hand washing, and washing fruits and vegetables.
-The slides are colorful and include plenty of graphics and photographs.
-Some of the slides feature interactive elements and animation to keep the students engaged.
 At the end of the slideshow, supplemental slides are available.
 These slides include specific information on types of thermometers and how to safely cook seafood.
-These slides can be inserted into the slide set and used with students, or used as a reference for the educator.